gebl/libti99-helloworld/README.md

 ## Thanks

 Special shout out and thanks to both jedimatt42 and arcadeshopper for giving me some pointers along the way, and, for publishing code that helped me get to a point that things are working.
-I started with examining TI99-FTP and the example Telenet application from the tipi project to understand the basics of a build enviorment - the Makefile and linkfile in this project are heavily taken from their work.
+I started with examining TI99-FTP and the example Telnet application from the tipi project to understand the basics of a build enviorment - the Makefile and linkfile in this project are heavily taken from their work.